naman14310/Interview_Prep/Coding Notes/DP/Knapsack.md

                 dp[i][j] = dp[i-1][j];

             /*
-                In unbounded knapsack, if we include any item we treat it as unprocesses so after subtracting weight of curr_item from knapsack, we will take the profit from same row (i instead of i-1)
+                In unbounded knapsack, if we include any item we treat it as unprocessed so after subtracting weight of curr_item from knapsack, we will take the profit from same row (i instead of i-1)

             */